This cute, cozy, and classy hidden gem in Huntington Park has brunch, crepes, and more.

 The terms "hidden gem" and "jewel" and "hole in the wall" seem to be thrown around a lot these days, so it's tough to really try and sort through the junk and see what really fits them as accurate.

-We can confidently say that after visiting Nina's Cafe for ourselves that it is indeed a hidden gem and indeed a jewel and indeed a hole in the wall.
+I can confidently say that after visiting Nina's Cafe for myself that it is indeed a hidden gem and indeed a jewel and indeed a hole in the wall.

 Interestingly enough, Huntington Park is never really mentioned when people talk about all the awesome places to eat in LA.
 It's kind of just drowned out by spots directly in DTLA (Huntington Park is a few miles south), in West LA, in the South Bay, and so on.